University of São Paulo: Library system

 The USP has 42 libraries managed by the Integrated Library System (SIB – Sistema Integrado de Bibliotecas in Portuguese), which is also responsible for the university's online system, DEDALUS.

-Dedalus is an online database that allows simultaneous consultation in all libraries in the university.
-Dedalus is also integrated to a system named Integrated Research which integrates all online databases signed by the university.
-That makes academic researches faster and it provides researchers easy access to international publications.
+Dedalus is an online database that allows simultaneous consultation in all university libraries.
+It is also integrated into a system named Integrated Research, which integrates all online databases signed by the university.
+This makes academic research faster and provides researchers with easy access to international publications.

 Museums and art galleries

-The University of São Paulo manages a rich set of museums and art galleries, most of them located on the central campus, in the city of São Paulo:
+The University of São Paulo manages a rich set of museums and art galleries, most of them located on the central campus in the city of São Paulo: